 4. Vote For a Vice President

 Besides serving as the next in line for president, the VP is the Chief officer in the president’s cabinet.
-Even if you don’t care for Trump or Harris, you can get a sense of their administration direction through their running mate.
+Even if you don’t care for Trump or Harris, you can get a sense of the administration direction through their running mate.
 Plus, you might see something in a VP candidate to inspire your vote.

 5. Vote For a Party Platform

 I would say ‘vote for the party’ but there’s no telling what the party stands for without their platform (what they say they’ll do) and their policies (what they do).
 In the last 5-8 years, the “left” has pulled farther left.
 “Old-school” democrats are considered moderate or even Republican now.
 Today’s Republicans are tough to distinguish from libertarians.
-The point is, you can still read the party platform of the Democrats and the Republicans and vote for the one that best with our beliefs and values.
+The point is, you can still read the party platform of the Democrats and the Republicans and vote for the one that best fits our beliefs and values.

 6. Vote For the Policies